PrivateCaller/PrivateCaller/README.md

 - 👋 Hi, I’m @PrivateCaller
 - 👀 I’m interested in ... random personal projects.
 - 🌱 I’m currently learning ...
 TorqueScript, C++.
-- 💞️ I’m looking to collaborate on ... nothing!
+- 💞️ I’m looking to collaborate on ... a few of my friend's projects.
 - 📫 How to reach me ...
 WaffleMan2000@protonmail.com

 <!---